 The Bilingual English Unique Story and Bilingual Spanish Unique Story databases consist of English and Spanish story tell (not retell) narratives from native Spanish-speaking bilingual (Spanish/English) children.
-These English language learners (ELLs) were drawn from public school ELL classrooms in urban Texas (Houston and Austin), border Texas (Brownsville), and urban California (Los Angeles).
+These English learners (ELs) were drawn from public school EL classrooms in urban Texas (Houston and Austin), border Texas (Brownsville), and urban California (Los Angeles).
 The children reflect the diverse socio-economic status of these areas.
-Age, grade, and gender data is available for all children, and mother's education is available for many.
+Age, grade, and gender data is available for all children.